 First, what is scale polarity?
 A bipolar scale contrasts opposites, while the unipolar scale focuses on one attribute.
 When coded behind the scenes, a bipolar scale might be coded as -1, -0.5, 0, 0.5, 1, with the ends having the same absolute value but different numeric signs, where a unipolar scale might be coded as 0, 0.25, 0.5, 0.75, 1.
-For instance, for a likelihood scale, think of Not at all likely as corresponding to 0% of the time, Moderately likely to 50% of the time, and Completely likely to 100% of the time.
+For instance, for a likelihood scale, think of Not at all likely as corresponding to 0% of the time, Somewhat likely to 50% of the time, and Completely likely to 100% of the time.

 The Difficulty with Bipolar Scales

 Here are some of the issues with bipolar scales:

 - Because bipolar scales contrast two opposites, they require more cognitive effort for respondents to evaluate than unipolar scales.
 Respondents must decide which of two extremes to select (or the midpoint), then to what degree they tend towards that extreme.
 For a unipolar scale, respondents are just assessing the extent.

 - The midpoints of bipolar scales are a point of confusion, open to different interpretations by different respondents.
 Sometimes a choice like Neither boring nor interesting is selected as a “don’t know” response, while to other respondents it might mean “neither” (“neutral”) or it might mean “boring in some ways and interesting in others.”
 (This example is from “The Science of Asking Questions” by Nora Schaeffer and Stanley Presser.)